 - After consolidating your debt, you may continue bad spending habits and end up in more debt

 Now you know everything you need to decide whether debt consolidation would make sense for you.
 Don’t let doubt and fear distract you from handling your debt.
 Many lenders are currently more flexible because of the Coronavirus so now may be the best time to take action.

 The first step is to check your options.
-You can head to website guidetolenders to do that or use another similar platform.
-Like smarter loans for example.
+You can head to guidetolenders or use another similar platform, like smarter loans, for example.
 The choice is yours.
 Your debt-free future is in your hands.